zencart/documentation/content/dev/testframework/_index.md

 ## Feature Tests

 While unit tests allow testing of functions/classes and other small fragments of code, feature tests allow testing of the application as a whole.
-The tests will typically access the application via URL's and test the resulting html those URL's return.
+The tests will typically access the application via URLs and test the resulting html returned by those URLs.
 Feature tests can also interact with the application, by setting form values and submitting those forms.

 NOTE: Current feature tests don't support javascript so interactions with pages that use javascript may not be possible.